tajfutas/sicomtrace/index.md

    If you are unable to find the com0com virtual COM port in the list then set the _Show all available devices_ option in the View menu.

-   If the SportIdent hardware have different baudrate setting than the given argument then here you should get a Communication Failed alert.
+   If the SPORTident hardware have different baudrate setting than the given argument then here you should get a Communication Failed alert.
    To solve it, stop SICOMTRACE by hitting Ctrl+C twice, press the upward arrow key to get the last command before the cursor, edit the baudrate, and press the Enter key.
    This should be also done if the physical device's baudrate changes during the SICOMTRACE session which is a rare event.
-   By all means the best practice is to set the SportIdent hardware baudrate previously, pass that value to `SICOMTRACE.BAT` and avoid changing that thereafter.
+   By all means the best practice is to set the SPORTident hardware baudrate previously, pass that value to `SICOMTRACE.BAT` and avoid changing that thereafter.

    ![Communication Failed alert](https://raw.githubusercontent.com/tajfutas/sicomtrace/gh-pages-shared/screenshots/commfail.png)